xanthospap/acab19/README.md

 which will produce:
 ![alt text](https://github.com/xanthospap/acab19/blob/main/gallery/gr_sp_it_male_smokers.png?raw=true)

+> When plotting a bar graph, the x-axis must be specified (via a command line argument) and set to `--x-axis=location`

 ## Scatter graphs

 Data columns/records which are changing in time, are plotted as (line connected)